RobertAhlin/react-quiz/README.md

 - If there's an error during the API request or the data format is invalid, it throws an error with an appropriate message.

 Overall, this function serves to fetch quiz questions from the Open Trivia Database API and format them for use in the quiz application.
 It encapsulates the logic for making HTTP requests, handling responses, and formatting the retrieved data.

+# Dependencies:
+- React
+- Axios
+- PropTypes
+- Styled-components

+Make sure you have Node.js and npm (Node Package Manager) installed on your machine before proceeding with the installation steps below.

 # Components